 A letter from Alix Strachey to her husband, outlining Klein's 1924 Berlin Society paper, stimulates great interest when read to the British Society on 7th January 1925.
 Klein subsequently plans to give a series of lectures in London, with the enthusiastic encouragement of Ernest Jones.
-The Stracheys are greatly supportive of Klein's visit, translating papers, tutoring her English, and preparing the ground in the British Society.
+The Stracheys are greatly supportive of Klein's visit, translating papers, tutoring her in English, and preparing the ground for her ideas in the British Society.

 During the spring Klein meets Chezkel Zvi Kloetzel, a married man and father of one, at a dance class.
 They begin what, at least for Klein, is a deeply significant love affair.

 In July, Klein travels to London for her lecture series, which is hosted at the house of Karin and Adrian Stephen (younger brother of Virginia Woolf) in Gordon Square.
 She gives two lectures per week for three weeks, to a fascinated audience.
 During her time in London, Klein meets Susan Isaacs, thus beginning an important and enduring professional and personal relationship.

 Alongside these exciting developments in her career, Klein also suffers a great loss.
 Abraham falls ill in May, deteriorating steadily until he finally dies on Christmas Day 1925.
 Klein has been in analysis with him for only a year and a half.
 She later describes the termination of her analysis and Abraham's death as 'very painful'.